-As we start the New Year I would like to remind you on some FMLA changes or things that you might not be aware of.
-We still need the Metlife Attending Physician Forms filled out if you are out more than 3 consecutive days.
+Each New Year I report on FMLA changes or things that you might not be aware of.
+We still need the Metlife Attending Physicians forms filled out if you are out more than 3 consecutive days.

-If you have been employed for at least 12 months and worked at least 1250 hours during the 12 months immediately proceeding the first day of leave (this averages to about 25 hours per week over 12 months).
-Hours counted towards the 1250 do not include vacation, medical leave, or time off under employee compensation.
+If you have been employed for at least 12 months and worked at least 1250 hours during the 12 months immediately preceding the first day of leave (this averages to about 25 hours per week over 12 months).
+Hours counted toward the 1250 do not include vacation, medical leave or time off under employee compensation.

 What is a “Serious Health Condition?”

 The FMLA regulations define qualifying serious health conditions as an illness, injury or physical or mental condition that involves one or more of the following:

 A hospital stay of at least one night;

 Incapacity of more than 3 consecutive calendar days (not necessarily workdays and continuing treatment by a health care provider).

 Incapacity due to a serious chronic disorder which requires periodic visits for treatment (for example asthma, diabetes, chronic back pain).

 Incapacity due to pregnancy or for prenatal care.

 An absence to receive multiple treatments for restorative surgery after an injury or to prevent a period of capacity of more than 3 consecutive days.